 At the reporting date the Group had £2.4m of cash and cash equivalents, £35.7m short term investments and £25.0m of undrawn funding.
-The remaining £64.3m is expected to be funded by reserves, future surpluses, Social Housing Grant, loan finance and new build asset sales.
+The remaining £190.5m is expected to be funded by reserves, future surpluses, Social Housing Grant, loan finance and new build asset sales.

-The Group and Company were committed to making the following future minimum lease payments under non-cancellable operating leases:
+The Company is committed to making the following future minimum lease payments under noncancellable operating leases: